wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 ## 51 - Looping and Iterating = Filter, Find and Higher Order Functions

 You can skip this lesson if you feel confident with your knowledge of `filter` and `find` because we have already covered that a few times.

-Wes just wants to have a video specifically dedicated to it so we can come back and refer it at a later time conveniently.
+Wes just wants to have a video specifically dedicated to it so you can come back and refer it at a later time conveniently.

-Let's continue from the example in our previous lesson.
-We created an array `cleanPeople`.
-Let's work with that.
+Let's continue from the example in our previous lesson, where we created a `cleanPeople` array, which we will work with in this example.

 ![](@attachment/Clipboard_2020-04-14-20-34-12.png) 00:25

-Very often you will find yourself in a situation where you either need to find one person in that or you want to filter the list down to be a subset of it.
+Very often you will find yourself in a situation where you either need to find one person in an array or you want to filter the list down to be a subset of it.

-Let's say we want to find people who are over 40 years old.
-We can use `.filter()` for that.
-The way filter works is you loop over every single item in an array, and you either say yes, true or no, false.
-If you return true that item will be in the array subset, if you return false it will out that item from the array that is returned.
+Let's say you want to find people who are over 40 years old.

+You can use `.filter()` for that.

+The way filter works is you loop over every single item in an array, and you either say yes (true) or no (false).

+If you return true that item will be in the array subset, if you return false it will take out that item from the array that is returned.

 ```js
 const over40 = cleanPeople.filter(function(person){